SDC-SVIT/Shape-Detector/README.md

 # Shape-Detector
-A web-based whiteboard solution where the drawn shape is predicted and the shape if perfectly drawn
+A web-based whiteboard solution where the drawn shape is predicted and the shape is perfectly drawn